mbwhite/documents/NEW-GettingStarted.md

 ### Teardown Fabric

-Issue from the `fabric-dev-servers` directory
+Issue from the `fabric-tools` directory
 ```
 $ ./teardownFabric.sh
 ```